 Infection with diseases such as tuberculosis, infectious leprosy, and certain STDs such as chancroid, gonorrrhea, donovanosis, Durand-Nicolas-Favre disease and syphilis are all considered grounds for barring entry.
 Other communicable diseases may be included at various times by the US Department of Health.
 You may also be denied entry for refusing vaccinations or for physical or mental disorders which have resulted in harmful behaviour.

 I am inadmissible on health grounds.
-How can I get a waiver?
+How can I get a US waiver?

 You may be granted entry if you are an immediate family member of a US citizen or US permanent resident/US immigrant visa holder, or the fiancée or child of a fiancée of such.
 You may also be granted entry if you are applying for a waiver of inadmissibility under the Violence Against Women Act (VAMA).